 Everything, and I mean everything, in our lives with connected and smart… so the trends in IoT to connect everything along with the trends in AI/machine learning and all kinds of intelligence will continue and accelerate to continue to change the world.

-What is one habit of yours that makes you more productive as an entrepreneur?
+What is one habit that helps you be productive?

 Prioritization…!